-We believe that the company's SEK5.5 billion (remaining SEK 3.1 billion) development pipeline of ongoing projects that is high at around 11% of total assets and its longer-term SEK28 billion of potential development projects will enhance value.
+The company's SEK6.4 billion (SEK 2.6 billion remaining to be spent) development pipeline of ongoing projects that is high at around 13% of total assets.
+In addition, the company plans for longer-term SEK36 billion of potential development projects.
 Investments in new residential, office, and retail space are likely to increase footfall and make its large estates more attractive to potential tenants.